Thermal Imaging for Contactless Cardiorespiratory and Sudomotor Response Monitoring: Introduction

+Most contactless approaches estimate heart rate (HR) and breathing rate (BR) from RGB video or radio-frequency sensing~\cite{LI2026132877,alvarez2022face2ppg,nguyen2022identification}.
+However, RGB-based monitoring can be degraded by low light, shadows, reflective surfaces, dust, smoke, and partial occlusions, and facial video may raise privacy concerns when the objective is physiological monitoring rather than identity recognition.
+Estimating electrodermal activity (EDA) from RGB or radio-frequency signals is also less direct, since EDA reflects changes in skin conductance driven by eccrine (sweat-gland) activity controlled by the sympathetic nervous system and is conventionally measured with electrodes~\cite{jukiewicz2021electrodermal}.
+Since EDA is a standard marker of sympathetic activation, its contactless estimation would provide a complementary cue for workload, stress, and arousal analysis in adaptive HMI~\cite{pavlidis2016dissecting}.

+Thermal infrared imaging is a relevant modality for this purpose because it captures cutaneous temperature fields modulated by perfusion, vasomotor (blood-vessel-calibre) tone, sweating, and convective heat exchange~\cite{gade2014thermal,LI2026132877}.
+Thermal cameras do not depend on visible illumination, have been explored in low-light industrial perception and human-robot collaboration~\cite{sume2025thermalHRC}, and can support embedded respiration monitoring on edge hardware~\cite{analia2026adaptiveThermalRR}.
+Physiologically, temperature variations around the nostrils and mouth can reflect respiratory airflow, while facial and peripheral thermal changes may contain cardiac-related components and slower sudomotor (sweat-gland-related) dynamics \cite{garbey2007contactfree}.
+These properties are relevant for driver and operator-state monitoring, where vigilance, workload, and physiological state awareness are important~\cite{cardone2020driverStressThermal,pavlidis2016dissecting}.
+Figure~\ref{fig:thermal_biosignals_overview} illustrates how these dynamics can be processed into time series that reflect respiratory oscillations, cardiac-related components, and slower autonomic trends that can be used as EDA-related indicators.

-Thermal sensing is independent of visible illumination, but is affected by sensor noise, ambient drift, airflow, and reflections~\cite{gade2014thermal}.
-Together with the limited frame rate of uncooled microbolometers (5--30 Hz) and the thermodynamic latency due to thermal inertia of the tissue, these factors make biosignal extraction challenging.
-Despite increasing interest, the extent to which HR, BR, and EDA-related dynamics can be recovered from facial thermal video remains insufficiently characterized, and prior work rarely compares multiple facial regions and extraction choices within a unified evaluation~\cite{xiao2024reading}.
+Despite this potential, the practical use of thermal imaging for physiological monitoring remains challenging.
+Thermal sensing is independent of visible illumination, but it is affected by sensor noise, ambient drift, airflow, and reflections~\cite{gade2014thermal}.
+In addition, the limited frame rate of uncooled microbolometers, often between 5 and 30 Hz, and the thermodynamic latency caused by tissue thermal inertia make biosignal extraction difficult.
+Facial thermal signals are also affected by region-of-interest selection, head motion, glasses, hair occlusion, environmental temperature, and inter-subject variability.
+Despite increasing interest, the extent to which HR, BR, and EDA-related dynamics can be recovered from facial thermal video remains insufficiently characterized, particularly when waveform-level agreement, facial ROI selection, processing choices, task conditions, and participant variability are considered within the same evaluation~\cite{xiao2024reading}.